oracle/docker-images/OracleDatabase/SingleInstance/README.md

     # Setup TCPS for port 16002 and pass wallet password as argument
     docker exec <container name> /opt/oracle/configTcps.sh 16002 localhost <WALLET_PWD>

-To use custom certificates instead of self-signed cerificates:

-* Create a folder called `certs`, put your Certificate and Key files in this folder, the files needs to be named `cert.crt` and `client.key`.
-* `cert.cert` file needs to have Root/Intermediate certificate followed by client certificate at the end.

-        mkdir -p certs/
-        cp cert_file.crt certs/cert.crt
-        cp client_key_file.key certs/client.key

-* Place this folder `certs` in host directory which is mounted at /opt/oracle/oradata/ in the container.
-Now, enabling tcps while running container will use these certs for tcps connection.
-* If container is already running, use following commands to copy `certs` directory into mounted host directory and then run configTcps.sh script as shown.

-        cp /certs/ <host directory mounted in container>
-        docker exec <container name> /opt/oracle/configTcps.sh

 **NOTE**: